easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

-When a [`system` toolchain][system_toolchain] is used, the modules for each of the (build) dependencies are *always* loaded, regardless of the toolchain version (as opposed the behaviour with the `dummy` toolchain in EasyBuild versions prior to v4.0, see [Motivation for deprecating the `dummy` toolchain][system_toolchain_motivation_deprecating_dummy]).
+When a [`system` toolchain][system_toolchain] is used, the modules for each of the (build) dependencies are *always* loaded, regardless of the toolchain version (as opposed the behavior with the `dummy` toolchain in EasyBuild versions prior to v4.0, see [Motivation for deprecating the `dummy` toolchain][system_toolchain_motivation_deprecating_dummy]).